G+JI Fellowship

 The G+JI invites faculty and students from across the University to engage in interdisciplinary conversations and collaborations.

-Gender+ Justice Fellows
+Gender+ Justice Past Fellows

 • What is the typical time commitment?